 The less hassle they have to deal with when it comes to tenants and their apartments, the better.

 If you can prove to them that you are an excellent tenant or will be then you might be in luck.

-The costs involved with negotiating a reasonable rent with good tenants is huge to a landlord or property management team.
+The costs involved in negotiating a reasonable rent with good tenants is huge to a landlord or property management team.

-Less expenses means more profit and money or upkeep on the properties.
+Fewer expenses mean more profit and money or upkeep on the properties.